 Cons of Smart contracts:

-- Smart contracts are programmable pieces of code that leave the scope of human errors.
+- Smart contracts are programmable code that leave the scope of human errors.

-- An advantageous property of immutability has an attached discrepancy that prevents projects from making changes in case of detected bugs.
+- An advantageous immutability property has an attached discrepancy that prevents projects from making changes in case of detected bugs.

 Moving on to the pros and cons of DApps: